 Before performing any kind of planned medical procedure or going forward with a course of treatment, a doctor is legally obligated to obtain the patient's "informed consent" to what will be done.
 Failure to obtain this consent can lead to a viable medical malpractice claim if the patient ends up suffering harm in connection with the underlying treatment.
 Read on for an explanation of what constitutes "informed consent" and key legal issues that relate to it.

 What is "Informed Consent"?

 "Informed consent" is actually a process in which, ideally, both the doctor and patient take an active role.
 It's the doctor's responsibility to provide all essential information to the patient regarding a proposed procedure or treatment, including:

 - a description of the procedure or treatment

-- The purpose of the proposed procedure
+- the purpose of the procedure or treatment, including desired outcome

-- The chances of the procedure's success
+- the likelihood of the procedure's success.

 Scope of Consent

 "Informed consent" isn't a blank check.
 Your doctor can't do more than what you've consented to.
 Certainly, a surgeon may take reasonable actions during surgery when something unexpected happens and the patient's health is at risk.
 But, absent a medical necessity or emergency, your doctor can't presume you would have agreed to a different or additional treatment.